rezmansouri/SharpEye/README.md

 model_dimension = [num_px * num_px * 3, 1];
 [weights, bias] = eye.get_initial_parameters(model_dimension);
 ```
-Now the model is ready to be generated an optimized.
+Now the model is ready to be generated and trained.
 ```
 [final_weights, final_bias, costs] = eye.optimize(weights, bias, x_train, y_train, 1000, 0.001);
 ```
-The last two arguments are the number of iterations (epochs) and the learinig rate, respectively.
+The last two arguments are the number of iterations (epochs) and the learninig rate, respectively.

 Now that the model is ready, it's time to see how it did.
 ```